 Source power level

 Source nominal power levels vary quite widely.
 The actual power level is not often very important, since a reference is taken before starting work.
 It is the stability that is critical.
-When determining approximately how much power is required, the following factors should be taken into account:
+When determining approximately how much power is required, the following factors should be considered:

 - The expected link loss over which measurements are to be performed.

 - Meter sensitivity.
-Don’t just use the minimum sensitivity value, but look at the specifications carefully to see over what power and temperature range it will actually be accurate.
+Don’t just use the minimum sensitivity value.
+Look at the specifications carefully to see over what power and temperature range it will be accurate.
 Many meters require a "zero offset" to be performed to meet low level accuracy specifications.
 You may want to avoid this problem by keeping the input power level above this range.
 A better meter could reduce your source costs.

 - We have found that low level stray sunlight can leak into fibers and upset low level measurements.
 A 2 km drum of acrylate coated single mode, left in sunlight with the input end blocked off, can emit up to -40 dBm of stray light.
 This is a very severe case, so a good rule of thumb for field use, would be to generally avoid measurements below say -50 dBm.